In Him Ministries:

 How we live our lives matters to God and our fellow man.

-The law was given to condemn us and show us our need for a savior (Galatians 3:10; Romans 8:3; Acts 13:39; c.f.
-Deuteronomy 27:26; Romans 10:5; James 2:8-10).
-Only those who live by the Spirit receive eternal life.
+Note: The law was given to condemn us and show us our need for a savior (Gal.
+3:10; Rom.
+8:3; Acts 13:39; cf. Deut.
+27:26; Rom.
+10:5; James 2:8-10).
+Only those people who live by God’s Spirit will receive eternal life.

-The main theme of the book of Galatians and the heart of the gospel message is justification by faith in Jesus Christ alone.
+The main theme of the book of Galatians and the heart of the gospel message is justification by faith alone in Jesus Christ alone.

-The Law was powerless to produce righteousness in us (Galatians 3:21), and could not deliver us from the penalty of death (Galatians 3:10; cf. Romans 7:12-20; Acts 13:38, 39).
-Only faith in Jesus Christ as Lord and Savior can do that (Romans 10:9-13).
+The Law was powerless to produce righteousness in us (Gal.
+3:21), and it could not deliver us from the penalty of death (Gal.
+3:10; cf. Rom.
+7:12-20; Acts 13:38-39).

 Remember you have been set free from the law to live by God’s Spirit.

-Galatians 5:1 says, “For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.” (cf. Acts 15:10).
+Galatians 5:1 says, “For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.”

-When someone says you have to keep the Old Covenant law they are preaching the false gospel of legalism that Paul warned the Galatians and the Romans about.
-Accepting the false gospel of legalism can only lead to death.
+When someone says you have to keep the Old Covenant law they are preaching the false gospel of works-righteousness that Paul warned the Galatians, the Romans, and the Colossians about.
+We have been set free from “the law of sin and death” to live by God’s Spirit (Rom.
+8:1-11).
 Stand firm and do not submit to them.

 We are saved by grace through faith in Jesus Christ alone!

-ESV Text Edition: 2016
+BSB Text Edition: 2025

 thinbar